sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 ## 3. Set a second IP address `10.0.0.10/24`

-Per the instructions add a second for `10.0.0.10/24` just below the first one.
+Per the objectives, add a second for `10.0.0.10/24` just below the first one.

 **Next**, go down to the gateway line and add the default gateway address we grabbed earlier from the `ip route` command.